School of Music

-Martina Vasil is Assistant Professor of Music Education and Division Coordinator for the Department of Music Education and Music Therapy.
-She is also the Director of the Music Education Summer Institute at the University of Kentucky, which includes education in Modern Band, Orff Schulwerk, and Dalcroze Eurhythmics.
+Martina Vasil is Associate Professor of Music Education and Division Coordinator for the Department of Music Education and Music Therapy.
+She also directs of the summer music education program, which includes workshops on Modern Band, Orff Schulwerk, and Dalcroze Eurhythmics.
 She teaches undergraduate courses in general music methods and graduate courses in music education research and popular music education.
 She also supervises student teachers and cooperates with the College of Education to admit music education candidates into the Teacher Education Program.
 Prior to her appointment at UK, Dr. Vasil taught K–8 general music and 4–8 instrumental music (band and strings) in Pennsylvania, working in parochial and public charter schools in rural, suburban, and urban areas.
 Since 2018, she has continued to teach children in grades preK–6 music at Lexington Montessori School.

-Dr. Vasil is Vice President of the Association for Popular Music Education and serves on the editorial board of The Orff Echo, the national journal of the American Orff-Schulwerk Association (AOSA).
-She is President of the Kentucky Orff-Schulwerk Chapter and is a Planning Committee Member for the Mountain Lake Colloquium for Teachers of General Music Methods.
-She is the faculty advisor for the University of Kentucky SAI Chapter and the Kentucky Eurhythmics Society.
+Dr. Vasil is President of the Association for Popular Music Education and serves on the editorial board of The Orff Echo, the national journal of the American Orff-Schulwerk Association (AOSA).
+She is Past President and webmaster of the Kentucky Orff-Schulwerk Chapter and is a Planning Committee Member for the Mountain Lake Colloquium for Teachers of General Music Methods.
+She is the faculty advisor for the University of Kentucky Sigma Alpha Iota Chapter and the UK Swing Dance Club.